Kibrael/RPG/python/boons_and_curses.md

 ### Skill Boons (include spell boons)

+### General Boons
+- Snap Defense: get a defense roll when you normally wouldn't
+- I am the Weapon: change the damage type of a weapon for a single attack

+### Skill Related Boons
+- automatic success with a skill that is not an opposed test (roll must be possible to make by the character)

-Skill Mastery: 1/2/3/4/5 (at +1 per tier) general increase in ability with skill
+Skill Mastery: 1/2/3/4/5 (at +1 per tier) general increase in ability with skill, choose one skill.
+This boon applies a constant effect.
+Spending the boon card does not create additional bonus.
-	- Melee Weapon Mastery: 1/2/3/4/5 (at +1 per tier)
-	- Ranged Weapon Mastery: 1/2/3/4/5 (at +1 per tier)
-	- Shield
-	- Craft
-	- Spell
+Flash of Inspiration: 1) +3 to a single test, 2), 3) + 6 to a single test, 4), 5) +9 to a single test
+Skill Specialization: Choose one skill.
+1) Succeed an unopposed test, it must have been possible, 2) +1 to tests for the scene, 3) roll 1 step better dice pool for this skill for the scene, 4) +3 to tests for the scene, 5) Exchange this boon for a different boon, that you have, for the same skill.
+Hacking Weapons: status amplifiers, wound multipliers, extra attacks and combat options Crushing Weapons: status amplifiers, wound multipliers, extra attacks and combat options Piercing Weapons: status amplifiers, wound multipliers, extra attacks and combat options
+Shields: status resists, wound resist, status resist, change weapon vs armor modifier, cover (AOE, arrows, line of sight)
+Crafting: quality tier increases? boon system to create masterwork and magical items

+additional maneuvers, bonuses, enchantments, options available (IE 1h swords riposte, hammer weapon sunder, craft quality tiers, )

 - Unarmored: evade bonus
 - Armor: wound resist bonus
 - Armor: status resist
 - Seidr school:
 - Material Mastery (IE Metal, wood, leather)

-Skill Specialization (including spell skills): additional maneuvers, bonuses, enchantments, options available (IE 1h swords riposte, hammer weapon sunder, craft quality tiers, )
-	- Weapon
-	- Craft
-	- Daggers and Knives: +2 wounds / snap throw / bleed status / +4 wounds / cripple
-	- Athletics: With Grace: pass an athletics test that is not actively opposed, the roll must have been possible
-	- automatic success with a skill that is not an opposed test (roll must be possible to make by the character)
-	- Shield: AOE cover, push opponent, shield wall,
-	- Armor: passive wound mitigation (IE auto resist x wounds)
-	- Armor: status application resistance, bonus to resist ongoing status effects
-	- Bastion Armor: reduce incoming wounds 1/2/3/4/5
-	- Deflective Armor: bonus to wound resistance test 2/4/6/8/10 or less for all?
-	- Medicine: cure status, boost resist (wound or status), prevent wound, remove wound (combo with other treatments IE herbalism for extra bonus)
-	- stalking: Hunter's Sense: move up one place in Alacrity order (play before skipped turn begins), disappear: on succeeding a stalking test and cover is available, gain the hidden status even if watched.
-	- drain resistance, increased success chance with chosen spell, more difficult to resist, alterations to spell (appearance, effect), range, duration,
-	- Materials Specialization (IE Metal, wood, leather)
-	- Survival: fire building:  combo with archery: fire arrows
-	- Archery: Consuming Blaze: inanimate objects ignite when struct by your fire arrows, resist tests are harder per tier 1/2/3/4/5, bonus powers when comboed with survival firebuilding
-	- Ritual: fortification: tougher to resist
-	- Deadly (weapon): additional wound(s) on hits with chosen weapon 1/2/3/4/5
-	- Wundermachen fortification: tougher to break
-	- flash read:  (spell boon): get general information on the status and disposition and corruption of nearby creatures
-	- Knowledge Local: who would know this? get name, background, and likely location of person who can best answer a question
-	- Leadership: Destiny's Inspiration: increase party's Inevitible score
-- Snap Defense: get a defense roll when you normally wouldn't
-- Evade
-- Speed

-#### delete skills section after reference done

 ### Physique
 - Athletics
+	- Athletics: With Grace: pass an athletics test that is not actively opposed, the roll must have been possible

 - Craft: Armor, Hand Weapons, Firearms, Bows
+	- Materials Specialization (IE Metal, wood, leather)
 - Flight: unpowered, small craft, large craft
 - Riding: land animals
 - Salvage
 - Stalking
+	- stalking: Hunter's Sense: move up one place in Alacrity order (play before skipped turn begins), disappear: on succeeding a stalking test and cover is available, gain the hidden status even if watched.
 - Survival
+	- Survival: fire building:  combo with archery: fire arrows
 - Welding

 Weapons:
+	- Deadly (weapon): additional wound(s) on hits with chosen weapon 1/2/3/4/5
 - Archery
-    - Crossbows
-    - Longbows
-    - Recurves
+	- Archery: Consuming Blaze: inanimate objects ignite when struct by your fire arrows, resist tests are harder per tier 1/2/3/4/5, bonus powers when comboed with survival firebuilding
+	- Ambush Shot: 1) +3 wounds, -3 to resist status effect, 2) Two status effects on an attack, 3) Can choose `Cripple` status tier 3: -3 to Alacrity, 4) bleed severity increased by 2, 5) Second Shot
+- Armor: by AV range
-- Armor: flexible
+	- Armor: passive wound mitigation (IE auto resist x wounds)
+	- Armor: status application resistance, bonus to resist ongoing status effects
-- Armor: rigid
+	- Bastion Armor: reduce incoming wounds 1/2/3/4/5
+	- Deflective Armor: bonus to wound resistance test 2/4/6/8/10 or less for all?
 - Axes 1h
 - Axes 2h
 - Daggers and Knives
+	- Daggers and Knives: +2 wounds / snap throw / bleed status / +4 wounds / cripple
 - Firearms
 - Maces 1h
 - Maces 2h
 - Polearms
+- Shield
+	- Shield: AOE cover, push opponent, shield wall,
 - Swords 1h
 - Swords 2h
 - Swords 4h